+The outcome of the administrative eligibility check performed by JTS shall be approved by the JMC.
 The JTS will submit the report of the administrative eligibility check (list of eligible/non eligible projects) to the JMC.
-The JMC will approve the report of the administrative eligibility check.
+JMC will approve the report of the administrative eligibility check.

-Project Summary Forms that fulfil the administrative eligibility criteria are subject to quality assessment.
-If a project does not fulfil the administrative eligibility criteria, the JMC will take a decision to reject the Project Summary Form.
+If a project does not fulfil the administrative eligibility criteria, the JMC will take a decision to reject the project application.
 The MA shall send the administrative decision letter to the applicant.

-Quality assessment is performed by the Selection Committee and their evaluation report is approved by the JMC.
+Full project applications that fulfil the administrative eligibility criteria are subject to quality assessment.
+The Selection Committee (SC) does quality assessment and their evaluation report is approved by the JMC.

 Selection Committee is a committee established by the JMC.
 Selection Committee consists of equal number of representatives of both countries - Republic of Estonia and Russian Federation.
-The SC members perform quality assessment of the Project Summary Forms and later quality assessment of the Full Application Forms.
+The SC members perform quality assessment of the full project applications which have passed the administrative eligibility check.